-12. Recording Community Benefits....
+12. Recording community benefits....

 - 12.1.
-In light of the Pandemic, the Council is committed to stimulating our foundational economy through our housing investment programme and how this will benefit local communities to recover. - 12.2.
+The Council is committed to stimulating the local economy through our housing investment programme. - 12.2.
 Where possible, we will use local contractors from the Minor Works Framework and South West Wales Regional Contract Framework (SWWRF).
-Not only will this provide value for money, as part of the framework agreement our contractors will provide: - Employment including apprenticeship schemes - Training - Working with local school and colleges - Non-core community benefits including regeneration schemes
+Not only will this provide value for money, as part of the framework agreement our contractors will provide: - employment including apprenticeship schemes; - training; - working with local school and colleges; and - non-core community benefits including regeneration schemes. - 12.3.

-- 12.3.
 We are also committed to developing the skills, training and job opportunities within the Council Services.
 This includes providing apprenticeships and graduate trainee programmes through Coleg Sir Gar and University of Wales Trinity Saint David. - 12.4.
 We will measure all contracts awarded through the capital investment programme against the Value Wales Measurement Toolkit (or similar).